andrew/ultimate-awesome/README.md

 - [awesome-drones-zh](https://github.com/apachecn/awesome-drones-zh) - 无人机资源汇总.
 - [Awesome-hacking-tools](https://github.com/awake1t/Awesome-hacking-tools) -  收集网上好用、实用的红蓝对抗武器。从资产扫描、泄漏扫描、信息收集、漏洞扫描、SRC批量挖掘、内网渗透、应急响应等等工具。 大部分我都用过、部分会写上自己的感想与建议，希望对你有帮助.
 - [awesome-memory-forensics](https://github.com/digitalisx/awesome-memory-forensics) - A curated list of awesome Memory Forensics for DFIR.
+- [awesome-discrete-diffusion-models](https://github.com/kuleshov-group/awesome-discrete-diffusion-models) - A curated list for awesome discrete diffusion models resources.
 - [awesome-sustainability-jobs](https://github.com/pogopaule/awesome-sustainability-jobs) - Dev jobs in the sustainability sector - be part of the solution, not the problem.
 - [biblioteca-espanol-gratis](https://github.com/rosepac/biblioteca-espanol-gratis) - Awesome Programación, Diseño y Tecnología: Cursos y Libros GRATIS.
 - [Awesome-Prompting-on-Vision-Language-Model](https://github.com/JindongGu/Awesome-Prompting-on-Vision-Language-Model) - This repo lists relevant papers summarized in our survey paper:  A Systematic Survey of Prompt Engineering on Vision-Language Foundation Models.
+- [awesome-n64-development](https://github.com/command-tab/awesome-n64-development) - A curated list of Nintendo 64 development resources including toolchains, documentation, emulators, example code, and more.
 - [awesome_computer_science](https://github.com/apeman/awesome_computer_science) - The complete syllabus of Computer Science and Engineering.
 Roadmap, Checklist for Beginners.
 - [awesome-twitter-algo](https://github.com/igorbrigadir/awesome-twitter-algo) - The release of the Twitter algorithm, annotated for recsys.
 - [Awesome-Controllable-Diffusion](https://github.com/atfortes/Awesome-Controllable-Diffusion) - Papers and resources on Controllable Generation using Diffusion Models, including ControlNet, DreamBooth, IP-Adapter.
 - [Awesome-Self-hosting-for-the-whole-family](https://github.com/relink2013/Awesome-Self-hosting-for-the-whole-family) - An Awesome List of apps that can be self hosted that your family can actually use without frustration. .
 - [Awesome-Muslims](https://github.com/choubari/Awesome-Muslims) - A currated list of Awesome Open Source Resources to encourage and help muslim developers produce more islamic apps.
-- [awesome-discrete-diffusion-models](https://github.com/kuleshov-group/awesome-discrete-diffusion-models) - A curated list for awesome discrete diffusion models resources.
-- [awesome-n64-development](https://github.com/command-tab/awesome-n64-development) - A curated list of Nintendo 64 development resources including toolchains, documentation, emulators, example code, and more.
+- [awesome-state-of-depth-completion](https://github.com/alexklwong/awesome-state-of-depth-completion) - Current state of supervised and unsupervised depth completion methods.
 - [awesome-frames](https://github.com/davidfurlong/awesome-frames) - All the best Farcaster Frames resources in one place.
 - [awesome-rtc-hacking](https://github.com/EnableSecurity/awesome-rtc-hacking) - A list of awesome resources related to security and hacking of VoIP, WebRTC and VoLTE.
 - [BEM-resources](https://github.com/sturobson/BEM-resources) - Just a repo full of BEM resources.
 - [awesome-text-generation](https://github.com/ChenChengKuan/awesome-text-generation) - A curated list of recent models of text generation and application.
 - [awesome-roam](https://github.com/roam-unofficial/awesome-roam) - A curated list of  resources.
-- [awesome-state-of-depth-completion](https://github.com/alexklwong/awesome-state-of-depth-completion) - Current state of supervised and unsupervised depth completion methods.
+- [awesome-integration](https://github.com/stn1slv/awesome-integration) - A curated list of awesome system integration software and resources.
 - [Awesome-Large-Multimodal-Reasoning-Models](https://github.com/HITsz-TMG/Awesome-Large-Multimodal-Reasoning-Models) - The development and future prospects of multimodal reasoning models.
 - [awesome-full-stack-machine-learning-courses](https://github.com/leehanchung/awesome-full-stack-machine-learning-courses) - Curated list of publicly accessible machine learning engineering courses from CalTech, Columbia, Berkeley, MIT, and Stanford.
 - [Awesome-Traffic-Agent-Trajectory-Prediction](https://github.com/Psychic-DL/Awesome-Traffic-Agent-Trajectory-Prediction) - This is a list of papers related to traffic agent trajectory prediction. .